Gain oversight and streamline workflow with LawVu

 “We were able to identify certain areas where there is a high volume of low-risk material, and work on ways to reduce those repetitive tasks for our lawyers – such as developing standard template agreements – and empower the business to move forward.”

 LawVu also brings all the relevant documents and correspondence on any particular matter together in one place.
 “That’s important because if one of our team is away sick or on leave, someone can easily take over that matter and quickly bring themselves up to speed.”

 Having one central repository for information also makes collaboration much easier.
 Notes and conversations can be recorded and filed within each matter, so everyone remains on the same page.

 UTAS’s General Counsel and other key managers now have clear oversight of individual workloads and are able to assign matters to whoever is best-placed in terms of time or expertise.

-The next step for the UTAS in-house team is to establish a LawVu portal through which all university staff can log requests for legal assistance.
+The next step for the UTAS in-house team is to establish a LawVu Business Portal through which all university staff can log requests for legal assistance.

 “From there, matters will get assigned to particular people within the system.
 So less email, more LawVu essentially,” says Kapodistrias.

 The advice of Kapodistrias to other in-house teams is to come together and decide what they want to get out of the LawVu system to begin with.
 “Then, with a collective understanding of how it will be used, get your standard operating procedures set up from the get-go.
 Putting some time into the initial implementation is worth every cent.
 The return on investment is quite clear for teams and individual lawyers.”

 “We get continual support from LawVu with a lot of offers to check in with us every few months to see how we’re going with it and to see what we want to do next in terms of using the system.
 Having that support is really great.”